Do-It-Yourself Home Improvement Guide

 About this Guide

-This home improvement cost guide has been prepared by the Homesafe Group and Caulfield Krivanek Architecture in conjunction with Kidsafe to provide a guide to home owners contemplating undertaking home improvements, renovations and extensions.
+This home improvement cost guide has been prepared CKA Group in conjunction with Kidsafe to provide a guide to home owners contemplating undertaking home improvements, renovations and extensions.

 Deciding to renovate and improve your home is an exciting time.
 It involves gathering lots of information and making key decisions on how the project will work.
-With this information from Caulfield Krivanek Architecture, you’ll be in a great position to plan and budget properly, avoiding any surprises once building commences.
+With this information from CKA Group, you’ll be in a great position to plan and budget properly, avoiding any surprises once building commences.

 You Will Need

 - An accurate tape measure at least 20m long

 - Power point tester